open/close all folders

 - A strange version of this is attempted in the Judith Krantz novel Dazzle.
 While trying to prevent her father's land from being sold, Jazz digs up an ancient covenant signed in the 1800's saying that the parties involved wouldn't sell the land.
 Since this book takes place in the 1990's, that doesn't mean a darned thing when you are trying to prevent the sale of a ginormous amount of untouched land in southern California.

-- Uhtred notes that the church tries this a lot in the Saxon Stories.
-True to form as an unrepentant and profoundly anti authoritarian worshipper of Thor, he ignores them.
-Since he has a reputation as being a Bad Ass, no one is overly inclined to push him on it.
+- Uhtred notes that the church tries this a lot in The Saxon Stories.
+True to form as an unrepentant and profoundly anti-authoritarian worshipper of Thor who generally hates the Church, he ignores them.
+Since he has a reputation as being a badass who has acquired the nickname of 'Priest-Killer', no one is overly inclined to push him on it.

 - In Star Trek: Ex Machina, the Shesshran race had one of these with the Fabrini, which they honoured when the Fabrini's Yonadi descendants later wanted to colonize a world in their star system.
 In Shesshran culture, contracts and promises are held in the highest esteem, so even though they weren't entirely happy about it, they were quick to permit the Yonadi settlement on the neighbouring planet.

 - Inverted in the Heralds of Valdemar novel By the Sword, when Valdemar comes to Rethwellan to beg for military aid against Hardorn.
 Rethwellen's king is aware of a treaty from a few generations back that gives Valdemar the right to demand their help, but Valdemar seems to have forgotten about it, and he isn't much inclined to enlighten them.
 It falls to the protagonist, who is the granddaughter of one of the witnesses to the agreement, to bring everything to light and secure the necessary aid, which turns out to be in the best interests of everyone after all.